mumudevx/design-patterns-via-csharp/README.md

 - Chain of Responsibility pattern is used when you want to process a request one of several ways.
 - Chain of Responsibility pattern is used when the set of objects that can handle a request should be specified dynamically.
 - Chain of Responsibility pattern is used when you want to issue a request to one of several objects without specifying the receiver explicitly.

+## Command
+- Command pattern is a behavioral pattern that turns a request into a stand-alone object that contains all information about the request.
+This transformation lets you parameterize methods with different requests, delay or queue a request's execution, and support undoable operations.
+- Command pattern is used when you want to parameterize objects with operations.
+- Command pattern is used when you want to queue operations, schedule their execution
+- Command pattern is used when you want to support undoable operations.